VjeraTurk/Master-s-Thesis/paper/README.md

+### Official Template changes
+Official Faculty template is available at http://nastavno.mjoler.info/dipl and [here](https://drive.google.com/drive/folders/0B8kqcALDDvC_VC0ydU1iM0k3RTA)

-1. Only latex base was installed (as full latex version is over 5GB), leading to few packages missing.
-Jabref was installed for managing references
+1. Only LaTex base was installed (as full version is over 5GB), leading later to few packages missing. **Jabref** was also installed, for managing references.

         sudo apt-get install texlive-latex-base jabref

-2. Encoding not set correctly for Linux.
+2. Encoding not set correctly for **Linux**.
 In TexStudio, under encoding  ...

     2.1. **"Reload With"** each file with **windows-1250** encoding
     2.2. **"Change To"** ecach file encoding to windows-1250